 One essay is required, in written form only.
 One optional essay may also be submitted to supply information on extenuating circumstances.

 Anderson gives you enough room to write a revealing response.
-Make sure this essay shows that you can answer the question articulately and that you belong at Anderson.
+Make sure this essay shows that you’re already a member of the Anderson community by version of your values and experience.
+You’re just haven’t yet paid tuition.

 First think about Anderson’s motto: Share success.
 Think fearlessly.
 Drive Change.
 Watch the videos that Anderson provides on each of those values.
-Think about the ways you can show that those values are your values.
-How do those values motivate you to pursue the path your are pursuing?
-To apply to UCLA Anderson’s MBA program?
+Think about the ways you can show that those values are your values while answering the question.

-A great way to approach this essay would be to discuss an experience or anecdote that reveals you acting according to these principles.
-Then connect that story and your values to UCLA Anderson’s program and culture and your reasons for choosing its MBA program.
+A great way to approach this essay would be to discuss an experience or anecdote that reveals you acting according to UCLA’s principles.
+Then connect that story to UCLA Anderson’s program and your reasons for choosing its MBA program.
 Conclude by connecting relevant aspects of the Anderson MBA experience and program to achievement of your short- and long-term goals.

 Your particular story may benefit from a different order, and that’s fine.
 Just make sure that the reader can follow it and that you include the requested elements.